Authorization

 -

-Client Credentials - Restricted Scope: for internal Hyland consumers only - service-to-service or automated integrations interacting directly with Agent Builder Platform APIs with no user context
+Client Credentials - Restricted Scope: for internal Hyland consumers only - service-to-service or automated integrations interacting directly with Agent Builder Platform APIs with no Service User

 Login Authorization